christianalfoni/christianalfoni.com/articles/transition-your-reducer.md

 3. If we were to represent no todos as `{ data: null }` we would get into a different problem.
 You would always have to check if the value is `null` before consuming it

 4. We are not guarding our action dispatches.
 In this example that means you would be able to set an error even after you have loaded the todos.
-It also means you would be able to add todos while it is loading, maybe resulting in your added todos would be removed when the fetching resolves, as it replaces the data value
+It also means you would be able to add todos while it is loading, maybe resulting in your added todos being removed when the fetching resolves, as it replaces the data value

 My point here is that the reducer never represents any of its states, it just has a bunch of values we call state.